jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/vs-computer-vision-connected-service.md

 # Use Connected Services in Visual Studio to connect to the Computer Vision API

-This article and its companion articles provide details for using the Visual Studio Connected Service feature for Cognitive Services Computer Vision API.
-The capability is available in both Visual Studio 2017 15.7 or later, with the Cognitive Services extension installed.
+This article and its companion articles provide details for using the Visual Studio Connected Service feature for Cognitive Research Technologies Computer Vision API.
+The capability is available in both Visual Studio 2017 15.7 or later, with the Cognitive Research Technologies extension installed.

 ## Prerequisites